gromacs/gromacs/docs/doxygen/user/analysisdata.md

 =============================

-The \ref module_analysisdata module provides support for common data analysis tasks within the \ref page_analysisframework.
+The \ref module_analysisdata module provides support for common data analysis tasks within the \ref page_trajectoryanalysisframework and \ref page_energyanalysisframework.
 The basic approach used in the module is visualized below:

 \dot
   digraph analysisdata_overview {